crccheck/kinesis-console-consumer/README.md

-    --type-at <sequence_number>     start reading from this sequence number (AT_SEQUENCE_NUMBER) --type-after <sequence_number>  start reading after this sequence number (AFTER_SEQUENCE_NUMBER) --type-timestamp <timestamp>    start reading after this time (units: epoch seconds) (AT_TIMESTAMP)
+    --type-at <sequence_number>     start reading from this sequence number (AT_SEQUENCE_NUMBER) --type-after <sequence_number>  start reading after this sequence number (AFTER_SEQUENCE_NUMBER) --type-timestamp <timestamp>    start reading after this time (units: epoch seconds) (AT_TIMESTAMP) --new-line                      print each record to a new line --regex-filter <regexFilter>    filter data using this regular expression
 ```

 ### Examples